 Heather Tookes has been on the faculty of Yale School of Management since 2004.
-She earned her PhD in Finance at Cornell and her BA in Economics at Brown.
+She earned her PhD (Finance) at Cornell and her BA (Economics) at Brown.

-Professor Tookes’ research lies at the intersection of capital markets and corporate finance.
-Much of her work focuses on understanding the ways in which credit market frictions interact with firms’ financing decisions.
-She has a particular interest in credit default swap and convertible bond markets.
+Professor Tookes works on a diverse range of topics in the areas of capital markets and corporate finance.
+She has a particular interest in credit default swap and convertible bond markets and has studied the ways in which frictions in these markets interact with firms’ financing decisions.
 She has also studied trader borrowing and has linked margin trading to the sharp declines in stock market liquidity that occur during crises.
-Recently, she has written a series of papers investigating a range of topics related to COVID-19, including the effectiveness of business restrictions and the impact of the pandemic on the academic finance profession.
-She teaches Corporate Finance to MBA and Executive MBA students and has won awards for her teaching.
+More recently, she has written a series of papers investigating questions related to gender in finance as well as the effectiveness of Covid-19 business restrictions.
+She teaches Corporate Finance and has won awards for her teaching.

-Professor Tookes is a member of the FINRA Economic Advisory Committee, the Chair of the Academic Female Advisory Committee (AFFECT) of the American Finance Association, and a member of the Committee on Racial Diversity (CORD) of the American Finance Association.
-She has also served on the boards of a number of nonprofit and for-profit organizations.
+Professor Tookes is a member of the FINRA Economic Advisory Committee.
+She previously served as Chair of the Academic Female Advisory Committee (AFFECT) of the American Finance Association (AFA) and as a member of the AFA’s Committee on Racial Diversity.
+Professor Tookes is a former Associate Editor at the Review of Financial Studies and Management Science and member of the Federal Reserve Bank of New York’s Financial Advisory Round Table.
+She has also served on a variety of nonprofit, private and public boards.

 She is a former Associate Editor at the Review of Financial Studies and Management Science and member of the Federal Reserve Bank of New York’s Financial Advisory Round Table.